-- the financial statements of the company: - present fairly, in all material respects: - its financial position as at 30 June 2015; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand and have been prepared in accordance with New Zealand equivalents to International Financial Reporting Standards with reduced disclosure requirements. - the performance information of the company presents fairly, in all material respects, the company's achievements measured against the performance targets adopted for the year ended 30 June 2015.
+- the financial statements of the company: - present fairly, in all material respects: - its financial position as at 30 June 2016; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with International Financial Reporting Standards Reduced Disclosure Requirements. - the performance information of the company presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives, for the year ended 30 June 2016.

-Our audit was completed on 23 September 2015.
+Our audit was completed on 14 September 2016.
 This is the date at which our opinion is expressed.